tknight0000/connect/README.md

 # Cool Stats

-The following statistics were derived from 1,000,000 computer vs computer games, at expert difficulty, on a 10 by 10 gameboard.
+To provide the statistics above, it took ~18 minutes for 8 threads to individually generate 125,000 games each at ~8.3 ms/game.
+See the `How To Generate AI/ML Datasets For Training` section to learn how to generate your own datesets for statistical analysis and AI/ML training!

+### 1000000 games, at expert, on a 10x10 board

 -	Games Drawn: `89.32%`
 -	O Wins: `2.02%`
 -	X Wins: `97.98%`

-To provide the statistics above, it took ~18 minutes for 8 threads to individually generate 125,000 games each at ~8.3 ms/game.
-See the `How To Generate AI/ML Datasets For Training` section to learn how to generate your own datesets for statistical analysis and AI/ML training!
+-	Compilation: 8 threads at ~8.3 ms/game with total time of ~18 minutes

+### 1000000 games, at expert, on a 9x9 board

+-	Games Drawn: `21.25%`
+-	O Wins: `36.76%`
+-	X Wins: `63.24%`
+-	Compilation: 8 threads at ~1.7 ms/game with total time of ~7 minutes

 # How To Generate AI/ML Datasets For Training